ksmarty/CartCrafters/README.md

 ### Setup

 1. Clone this repository to your local machine using `https://github.com/ksmarty/CartCrafters.git`.
 2. Import the project into your preferred IDE.
-We use IntelliJ IDEA Ultimate
+We use IntelliJ IDEA Ultimate.
 3. Install the recommended extensions for your IDE.
 4. Run the Dev configuration.
 5. Navigate to `http://localhost:8080/` in your web browser to access the application.